altom1993/ShieldedMolecule-2B/README.md

 ## Program Overview

 ### 1. Input Parameters:
-- Molecular dipole moment and mass
+- d and m: Molecular dipole moment and mass
-- Harmonic trap frequency
+- omega_test: Harmonic trap frequency
+- delta_test: Microwave detuning
-- Microwave detuning and range of Rabi frequency
+- rangeOr: range of the ratio of Rabi frequency and detuning

 ### 2. Total Effective Potential:
 Represents the dimensionless differential equation for the radial wave function.